-At the end of the first three weeks of a grading period, parents will receive a progress report if their child's performance in any course/subject area is near or below 70 or is below the expected level of performance.
+At the end of the first three weeks, parents will receive a progress report if their child's performance in any course/subject area is near or below 70 or is below the expected level of performance.
 If a student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be asked to schedule a conference with the teacher.
-[See Working Together on page 75 for how to schedule a conference.]
+[See Working Together for how to schedule a conference.]

 Teachers follow grading guidelines that have been approved by the principal or superintendent pursuant to the board-adopted policy.
 Grading guidelines are designed to reflect each student's relative mastery of each assignment.
 State law provides that a test or course grade issued by a teacher cannot be changed unless the board determines that the grade was arbitrary or contains an error, or that the teacher did not follow the district's grading policy.
-[See Grading Guidelines on page 57 and policy EIA(LOCAL) for more information.]
+[See Grading Guidelines and policy EIA(LOCAL) for more information.]